Discover more of Europe on one of our new 2018 river cruises. Find out more here

 With ornate, palatial landscapes, sprawling greenery and long tales to be told, Russia’s mystery and limitless wonder is reserved not just for the characters of a Leo Tolstoy novel, but anyone with a taste for adventure.

 Moscow, perhaps best known as the site of the Kremlin and for Saint Basil’s cathedral, and its spiral ‘onion’ domes, has more than a few secrets to share.

-Stretching from the cultural powerhouses of Moscow and St Petersburg in the west, to the frozen tip of Siberia in the east, Russia is vast Find out more here.
+Stretching from the cultural powerhouses of Moscow and St Petersburg in the west, to the frozen tip of Siberia in the east, Russia is vast and ready to be explored.
+Find out more here

 Red Square, home to Vladimir Lenin’s mausoleum, the Kremlin and its extensive armoury, and the State Historical Museum, originally earned its name, not for the colour of the local bricks nor its relevance to the Communist movement as is commonly believed.